St. Teresa of Avila prayed, “From sour and sad-faced old saints, Good Lord deliver us!”

 St. John XXIII (1881-1963)

 In this short, round, and elderly Pope, the Church enjoyed one of its funniest holy men.
-When asked early in his papacy how many people worked in the Vatican, he said, “About half of them….”
+When a reporter asked how many people worked in the Vatican, he said, “About half of them….”

-The jolly Pope’s reply came from humility and a willingness to laugh at himself.
+The jolly Pope had humility and a willingness to laugh at himself.
 As more and more humor in the media is targeted at belittling others, we can do our simple part to heal the culture — by just laughing at ourselves once in a while.
 I read once that the “proper matter for humor” is our own foibles.
 So, my fellow comedian, if you’re like me, you have lots of material to work with!

-I’ll end with some choice quotes from someone who’s not a saint (yet!)
+We’ll end with a couple of choice quotes from someone who’s not a saint (yet!)

 Mother Angelica (1923-2016)